RCNi guidance on writing and submitting articles for publication

 These are a useful medium through which to comment on articles that have been published or to inform readers of practice developments or issues in your area in a more informal way than writing a feature article.

 Please contact the editor if you are interested in becoming a book reviewer, specifying your area of practice and interests.

 How much to write

 Talk to the editor of the journal about the word count for your chosen style of article.
-As a guide, opinion pieces range between 300 and 700 words and evidence & practice articles between 1,500 and 3,500 words, including references.
-If you agree a word length with the editor before submitting your article, stick to it; otherwise it will probably be returned to you to edit back to the agreed limit.
+As a guide, opinion pieces range between 600 and 700 words.
+For evidence & practice articles, general articles should be no more than 4,800 words in total and CPD and research articles no more than 5,400 words in total, including references.

 Preparing your manuscript

 Articles should be prepared in a Word document or text file.
 There can be problems translating some computer commands so please keep these to a minimum.

 - Use only one space after full stops.